 My research focuses on the conditions under which organizations translate —or fail to translate— scientific discoveries into new technologies.
 Historical examples reveal that, while this development can be very rapid in certain circumstances, scientific knowledge can sometimes remain unexploited for years.
 For instance, inhalation anesthesia had to be re-discovered independently many times, over the course of decades, before one person finally turned it into the medical technology that revolutionized the practice of surgery.
 Discerning the circumstances under which scientific discoveries are developed into new technologies is very difficult because the technological potential of the scientific knowledge is always unobserved.
-My dissertation addresses this challenge by introducing a novel empirical strategy.
+My research addresses this challenge by introducing a novel empirical strategy.
 I use simultaneous discoveries in science to conduct the first “twin studies” of new scientific knowledge.

 Nearly half a century after Merton’s description of simultaneous discoveries “as a strategic research site” (Merton 1963), they are hardly ever used by social scientists.
 Although their promise as a research tool has been established, operationalization issues have hindered their use.
 Disagreement exists over the appropriate amount of scientific and technological similarity necessary to consider two or more discoveries a multiple.
 This paper intends to unleash the potential of simultaneous discovery as a research tool.
 First, we review prior work on the topic and describe the vast theoretical potential of this approach.
 Second, we propose a new method that uses the literature on the social construction of science to go beyond the old debate of scientific and technological similarity.
 Third, we present a new algorithm that generated a large dataset of scientific multiples in an automated and systematic fashion.
 Finally, we describe the resulting sample of 578 recent discoveries made by 1,246 teams of scientists working in a variety of settings around the world.